johngamali/denvue/README.md

 # DENVUE Dashboard
 **Dengue Visualization & Environmental Risk Analytics**

 DENVUE is an interactive web dashboard designed to support **barangay-level dengue surveillance and risk assessment** in **Cagayan de Oro City, Philippines**.
-It transforms epidemiological and environmental data into **clear, actionable insights** for researchers, students, and local decision-makers.
+It transforms epidemiological data into **clear, actionable insights** for researchers, students, and local decision-makers.

 This dashboard serves as the visualization and analytics layer of the **DENVUE Capstone Project**, developed by BS Data Science students of the **University of Science and Technology of Southern Philippines (USTP)**.